-- Chronic Disease Management

-- Healthy Lifestyles

-- Health Education
+- Chronic Disease Management - Healthy Lifestyles This will be included in the Obesity Priority. - Health Education This will be a component of all four health priorities.

 The Hospital does not plan to explicitly address these health priorities.
-However, each of these priorities will be employed in tactics addressing our CHNA priorities.
+However, each of these priorities will be employed in tactics addressing priorities 1-4.
 Moreover, HCGH recognizes that there are numerous organizations addressing community health needs, and in order to leverage resources in a manner to drive maximum impact HCGH will collaborate with other organizations to address these issues and, where feasible, share financial or human resources support to other organization's efforts to address community health improvement needs consistent with their respective missions.